Olivia-Micheal/NYC-collision-/README.md

 Now look at the borough chart beside it.
 Staten Island sits at the top with a fatality rate of 0.32 percent, ahead of Bronx at 0.30 percent, Manhattan at 0.27 percent, Queens at 0.25 percent, and Brooklyn at 0.24 percent, even though it almost certainly has far fewer total accidents than Manhattan or Brooklyn.

-**Key takeaway:** Accident volume and accident danger are two different problems, and this page is the proof.
+**In Summary:** Accident volume and accident danger are two different problems, and this page is the proof.
 Motorcyclists face a level of risk more than ten times the citywide average, and Staten Island residents face more danger per accident than boroughs with heavier traffic.
 A safety strategy built only from the first two pages of this dashboard would completely miss both of these groups.

 ## Key Insights and Findings